 Our latest release was deployed without heartache or loss of life, so it’s time to talk a little more about what changed.
-Read on for the details!
+Like the awesome changes to sharing and uploading.

 Changes to Sharing

 A few weeks ago, we combined the Send Files and Share Folders pages into one simplified Sharing page.
 There’s also one combined History for all your active shares, sends and receives.

 We also made a few more tweaks to the steps for sending: